apache/www-site/content/foundation/marks/downstream.md

 This is version 1.1 of this Apache policy document, published in July 2025.
 Material changes will be marked with a new version number.

-v1.1 clarified the licensing requirements for downstream distributions.
+v1.1 - July 2025 - clarified the licensing requirements for downstream distributions.
+v1.0 - March 2024 - original version

 [resources]: /foundation/marks/resources